Convex Geometry and Duality of Over-parameterized Neural Networks: Introduction

 Our contributions can be summarized as follows. \begin{itemize} \item We develop a convex analytic framework for two-layer ReLU NNs with weight decay, i.e., $\ell_2^2$ regularization to provide a deeper insight into over-parameterization and implicit regularization.
 We prove that over-parameterized ReLU NNs behave like convex regularizers, which encourage simple solutions as the extreme points of a convex set which is termed \emph{rectified ellipsoids}.
 The polar dual of a rectified ellipsoid is a convex body that determines the optimal hidden layer weights in a similar spirit to the extreme points of an $\ell_1$-ball and its polar dual $\ell_{\infty}$-ball.
 We further show that the rectified ellipsoid is a data-dependent regularizer whose extreme points act as autoencoders (Lemma \ref{lemma:convex_mixtures} and Lemma \ref{lemma:extreme_general_closedform}).

 \item As a corollary of our analysis, we show that optimal NNs that perfectly fit the training data outputs a linear spline interpolation for one dimensional or rank-one data.
-This generalizes the results of \citet{infinite_width} and \citet{parhi_minimum}.
 We also derive a general characterization for the hidden layer weights in higher dimensions in terms of a representer theorem to develop convex geometric insights (Corollary \ref{cor:representer}).

 \item Using our convex analytic framework, we characterize the set of optimal solutions in some specific cases so that the training problem can be reformulated as a convex optimization problem.
 We also show that there can be multiple globally optimal NNs with minimal $\ell_2^2$ regularization, but leading to different predictions in these cases (Proposition \ref{prop:1d_uniqueness} and Figure \ref{fig:uniquness}).